Cleancookie/Coggo/README.md

-# Cleancookie/Skeleton
+# Bones App

-A Typescript backend server built with MVC and OOP principles in mind.
+A skeleton Node + Typescript backend server built with MVC and OOP principles in mind.

 ## Usage